 - 1 teaspoon vanilla extract

 - Prepare the pie crust as directed and let the disk of dough chill for 1 hour.
 Roll the dough to a ⅛" thickness and line a 9" pie plate with the crust.
 Trim the overhang, press down the edges with a fork and poke holes in the bottom of the crust.

 Pecan Pie Filling

-- Preheat oven to 350°.
-Whisk the pecan pie ingredients in a large bowl until well combined.
-Pour into the unbaked pie shell.
+- Preheat oven to 350°F. Spread the pecans into the bottom of the unbaked pie crust.
+Whisk the pecan pie ingredients in a large bowl until well combined and pour over the pecans.

-- Refrigerate, loosely covered, for up to 4 days.
+- To Store: Refrigerate, loosely covered, for up to 4 days.

 - To freeze: Bake the pie as directed and allow to cool completely.
 Wrap tightly with plastic wrap and a layer of foil.
 Freeze for up to 3 months.
 When ready to serve, let thaw if fridge overnight.